realdanieljames/StackAndQueueDataStructures/README.md

 1. A Stack
 2. A Queue

-You will a separate array for each class  as your stack or queue The 2 classes have nothing to do with each other.
+You will make a separate array for each class  as your stack or queue The 2 classes have nothing to do with each other.